anandmdas/EA-Coding-Assignment/README.md

  Scenario 2: Validate band name under each Festival Names displayed in UI against property file to ensure the band names are mapped to the correct festivals
 Description: Iterate through the UI and the Property file(Which contains the list of Festival and Band names) and assert that the band name and festival names are mapped properly

+Code Explanation:

+Test file is available inside src/main/java/test/SampleTest.java please execute this file to run the script.
+This file has the above mentioned 2 test scenarios

+src/main/java/pages have the methods created inorder to perform the validation of the 2 scenarios